 Kids are not doing their share.
 Still, you would never know it given the literature on parenting.
 Countless books and articles focus on what is good for children and how parents can provide these goods.
 Children are treated as objects of attention and concern, with virtually no responsibility for the well-being of the family.

-Various US studies show that school-aged children perform approximately 11 per cent of all household work .
+Various US studies show that school-aged children perform approximately 11 per cent of all household work (1).
 Parents are stuck with preparing meals; doing the laundry; cleaning the bathroom; washing dishes; doing yard work; taking garbage out to the trash; looking after pets and grocery shopping, and minding young children.
-It’s a heap of work, but it’s not all difficult.
+It’s a heap of work, but most of it is not difficult.
 Kids over eight can help with all of it, and children as young as two and three can help with some of it.
 How old do you have to be to wipe up a spill, tip some food into a cat dish?
 Even outside the house, parents provide services that children could easy provide themselves.
 Thus, we see parents driving kids to and from school, to and from soccer games, music lessons, to and from friend’s houses.
 In a recent Canadian estimate, 25 percent of rush hour traffic comes from taking kids to and from school.
 According to a 2017 study, only 26 percent of Canadian kids make it to school on their own power, even though most trips are under a kilometre or a 10-minute walk.
-In Vancouver, waiting to pick up kids is so commonplace that the city has passed an anti-idling bylaw so parents waiting for their kids will shut off their car engines.
+In many cities, waiting to pick up kids is so commonplace that anti-idling bylaws require parents waiting for their kids will shut off their car engines.
 Why not ask them to shut down the chauffeur service?
 Kids over ten can walk, ride a bike or take transit.
 Younger kids can get to school by joining a walking school bus.
 Why are parents run ragged doing so much dumb work?